max-len/lpic-cli/README.md

 - **t**: Show statistics
 - **h**: Show help

+todo:
+- switching from tview to lipgloss
+- add a key to mark a question as important, to bring it back later
+- keystroke to jump to the first unanswered question

 You can also use the mouse to select answers and interact with the UI.

 ## Features